 Truth be told, I haven’t “read” it yet either.
 I ended up purchasing the audiobook and listening to it over the course of a few months.
 It’s hard to digest rapidly, much like a number of other recent books about the history of this country I live in.
-If you’re one of those who thinks “history is being rewritten” when the fairy-tales we were presented in our youth about American history are dispelled, then this is not for you.
-Indeed, much of the negative reviews I read about this book are by people like that who cling to the notion that America is all noble and good and a shining beacon for the rest of the world.
+If you’re one of those who thinks “history is being rewritten” when the fairy tales we were presented in our youth about American history are dispelled, then this is not for you.
+Indeed, many of the negative reviews I read about this book are by people like that who cling to the notion that America is all noble and good and a shining beacon for the rest of the world.

 Truly, we are not.
 Just like all people are complex with good and bad things that make them human, so is this country.

 First published in 1980 (and subsequently updated several times), A People’s History of the United States presents a different version of American History than what is commonly taught in schools.
-This is not “rewriting history,” it’s giving a more complete picture as to what happened and its effects.
-Nothing happens in a vacuums, there are causes and effects of events that are far-reaching.
+This is not “rewriting history,” it’s giving a more complete picture of what happened and its effects.
+Nothing happens in a vacuum, there are causes and effects of events that are far-reaching.
 Instead of focusing on the leaders and the wealthy of the country, and treating them as heroes, Zinn tries to tell American history through the eyes of those not given a viewpoint in most history textbooks.

 Who is Howard Zinn that he can state all of this?
 He was chair of the history and social sciences department at Spelman College, and a political science professor at Boston University.
 He isn’t some celebrity talking head (a la Bill O’Reilly) who just decided one day to write.
 He grew up in New York City about the same time that my parents did, living through the Great Depression and seeing the effects on people first-hand when power is abused and people are treated as disposable.
-Early on, working in a shipyard during World War II, he saw conditions the working man was subjected to and thought it was wrong.
+Early on, working in a shipyard during World War II, he saw the conditions the working man was subjected to and thought it was wrong.

 Take Columbus, for example.
 There’s been a big pushback against the “holiday” named for him in recent years.
 Zinn shows why right off the bat.
 Columbus did not descend on an empty, barren, wasteland when he “discovered” the New World.
 There were people and functional societies there.
 Were they perfect?
-No, but they did not deserve the treatment they received by him in his zealous desire to bring back riches.
+No, but they did not deserve the treatment they received from him in his zealous desire to bring back riches.
 Indeed, much of early American history has been presented to students over the years as (white) European settlers coming to a place that was barren and empty, when, in fact, there were thriving societies among the Native People.
 In many cases, Native People were as populous as some major European cities.

 We don’t hear that point of view, because it’s not convenient for those who want to instill unquestioning patriotism in the masses.
 It’s hard to take pride in a country that was founded on the murder and near extermination of the Native People living here before them.